 Q1.
 Can I bring my own car?

-A. Under some circumstances and only through prior arrangement with office staff.
+Under some circumstances and only through prior arrangement with office staff.
 We would prefer you to not bring a vehicle.
-There is often limited parking at the accommodation for our Conservation Weeks or the access tracks are not suitable for cars so we do ask that you please contact us first.
+There is often limited parking at the accommodation for our Conservation Weeks and the access tracks are not suitable for cars so we do ask that you please contact us first.
 We collect volunteers from Inverness train station at 1pm on the Saturday at the start of the week and you will not need a car during the week.
-Therefore, if you are able to get public transport to and from Inverness or plan to leave your vehicle in Inverness then this is preferable.
+Therefore, if you are able to get public transport to and from Inverness then this is preferable.
 Please ensure you've had lunch before meeting as you will most likely go on a walk after the drive to your accommodation.

 Q3.
 Can I bring meat with me to eat on the Conservation Week?